MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

    > Note: If the quad blocks (is infront of) any content from the previous lessons, be sure to move it such that it doesn’t block any of the other objects.

 3. Apply a material to the quad.
 This material will be the material we will be scrolling through with the pan gesture.
-If you are not sure which material to use, proceed to step 4, otherwise feel free to skip to step 5.

 ![Lesson5 Chapter2 Step3im](images/Lesson5_chapter2_step3im.PNG)